Laura GIRAUD

 • December 2021

-• “Urban Policy in Réunion: Clientelism as a Form of Public Action in Priority Neighborhoods,” Symposium on “Public Policies in Réunion:Closing Symposium of the PPR Research Program‘Public Policies in Réunion: Governing the Outermost Regions,’” Saint-Denis, Réunion.
+• “Urban Policy in Réunion: Clientelism as a Form of Public Action in Priority Neighborhoods,” Symposium “Public Policies in Réunion:Closing Symposium of the PPR Research Program‘Public Policies in Réunion: Governing the Outermost Regions,’” Saint-Denis, Réunion.

 • July 2021